Q: When does the course start?

 Q: How does the selection process work?

 A: Students interested in the program should submit an enrollment application, which can be found here.
-Those who advance to the second stage of the application process will be interviewed by the program directors.
+Those who advance to the second stage of the application process will be interviewed by the program's directors.

 Q: Which application documents do I need to submit?